sf-wdi-24/angular_auth/readme.md

 1. Switch drivers - you know the drill - add, commit, and push, then the new driver should pull.

-2. Create a form on the homepage for the user to add a post (that's right - you're turning your Angular app into a microblog!).
+2. Create a form on the homepage for the user to add a post (that's right - you're turning your Angular app into a microblog).
 The form should have input (`post.title`) and textarea (`post.content`) fields.
 Use `ng-model` to bind the form input values to `$scope`.

 3. Only show the form if there is a `currentUser` logged in.